Breezy blog

 Think of it like a recipe.
 Step-by-step.
 Instead of writing the following prompt:

-“Write me a blog post about booking tips.”
+“Write me a blog post about yoga lessons in London.”

-You break down your prompt into steps to explain the topic and a perspective or angle you want explored.
-Include 3 potential titles and request the LLM to build a simple outline.
+You break down your prompt into a series of steps to explain the topic and a perspective or angle you want explored.
 This gives you way more control.
 The output is usually clearer, more accurate, and closer to what you need.
 You can tweak and refine the output until it is what you are after.

 Understanding multimodality

-Sounds fancy.
+It sounds fancy.
 It’s not.
-It just means ChatGPT, Claude, Gemini and others can learn from more than what you write.
+It just means ChatGPT, Claude, Gemini and others can learn from more than what you write in the prompt.
 You can also:

 • Show it an advert or product photo you want it to use

-• Upload your brochure or a customer survey and ask it to use that in the response
+• Upload content or data and ask it to use that in the response

 • Provide competitor info or industry trends to reference